 2010: Apple iPhone 4

 The faster, thinner, and higher-resolution successor to my iPhone 3G, featuring a far better camera to boot.

 My Asus netbook sold me on smaller form factors, but I wanted more power for photo and video editing on the road with a better keyboard and screen.
 So I bought my first Macintosh for $1,419 with accessories.
 It is a thin wedge of aluminum with an 11.6″ 1366×768 screen, 1.6 GHz Intel Core 2 Duo microprocesssor, 4 GB of RAM, a 128 GB flash drive, and WiFi.
 It started out with OS X Snow Leopard (10.6.5) but was steadily upgraded to Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.
 I bought a separate SuperDrive DVD +/- burner and a VGA-to-Display Port adapter.

 By 2015 I was barely using this laptop, although it still was fast enough for my needs.
 The incompatibilities with Windows, which I still must use at school and have invested much time and money in software and years of use, meant I really never took to OS X, and the Air’s 128 GB solid state drive was cramped.
-Now that I travel with Wendy, I don’t blog on the road any more, so I just take my iPad and a Chromebook on vacations.
+After I was married, I stopped blogging when on the road, so I just take my iPad and a Chromebook on vacations.

 2011: Apple iPad 2